Puuc Route: Culture from up high

 If you have been to Yucatan, Mexico, you may have noticed that surprisingly it’s flat, if you stay at a hotel with enough height in Merida, you can look towards the horizon and won’t see any hill in any direction.

 This word is still being used due to this area’s cultural influence, even nowadays.
-There are amazing archaeological sites that can give us a good idea about the power Mayans had, also, mayan culture is still alive and can be seen on the way of living, language, customs...
+There are amazing archaeological sites that can give us a good idea about the power Mayans had, also, Mayan culture is still alive and can be seen in the way of living, language, customs...

 This time I want to share some reasons about why I love these archaeological sites.

 Sites’ details in this region defined a new Mayan architectonic style.
 The buildings are older than famous Chichen Itza’s, also visited from Cancun, but are as or more impressive.
 I enjoy admiring their details and try to imagine all the effort behind stones extraction, its carrying, placement and shaping Mayans were so accurate, even without current technology.

 Uxmal is the most famous in the area however, there are hundreds of vestiges nearby and around 12 which are open to the public.

 For example, Kabah, is a wonderful place, full of details and corners to admire.

 I’m intrigued about how Mayans represented their Gods in their temples Chaac (Rain’s God), is one to remember.

 Also, the importance of the animals in their culture is extraordinary; to name a few, you can find carved in their temples samples of jaguars, birds, hares, and turtles.